Complex Property Division

 In general, when stock options or similar assets are compensation given by the employer to reward past work that occurred during the marriage, they are included in the marital estate even if the award occurs after the marriage is over.
 However, only the portion that was acquired during the marriage will be considered part of the marital estate and equitably divided between the spouses.

 At Goldstein Law Group, our divorce attorneys have strong academic credentials.
 Mark Goldstein, Esq., the firm’s founding partner, is a former practicing accountant and tax attorney.
-As such, he possesses a strong background in tax and accounting that uniquely qualify him to address, and he handles, complex divorce cases involving high net worth individuals in which many of these issues frequently arise.
+As such, he possesses a strong background in tax and accounting that uniquely qualify him to address, and he handles, complex property division cases involving high net worth individuals in which many of these issues frequently arise.
 We have experience handling the issues that arise when dividing a Middlesex County marital estate that has a high value (high net worth) or complex assets.
 Our main office is located in Old Bridge, and we have a satellite office in Freehold, New Jersey.
-You can contact our Middlesex and Monmouth County property division attorneys at 732-967-6777 or by using our online form.
+You can contact our Middlesex and Monmouth County attorneys at 732-967-6777 or by using our online form.
 Many of our clients come from East Brunswick, Manalapan, and Red Bank, among other communities.